TYSGibson/Data-Science-Projects/README.md

 # Finding the Best Choclate Bar (EDA Project)
 My first data science project!
 A simple EDA project that I have completed by breaking down and analyzing data utilizing several Python modules (Pandas, numpy, seaborn, matplotlib etc).
+More to come!

 ## 📖 Background
 You work at a specialty foods import company that wants to expand into gourmet chocolate bars.
 Your boss needs your team to research this market to inform your initial approach to potential suppliers.